 For the marshmallow frosting:

-Place the egg whites, erythritol, cream of tartar and salt in the bowl and using an electric mixer or electric whisk, whisk for 4 minutes.
+- Place the egg whites, sweetener, cream of tartar and salt in the bowl and using an electric mixer or electric whisk, whisk for 4 minutes.

 - Remove the bowl from the heat and continue whisking or transfer the mixture to a stand mixer for 7 to 9 minutes until the frosting is thick.
 Once the frosting is nice and thick, gently fold in the vanilla extract.